lordofthejars/nosql-unit/README.md

 Support for JSR-330
 ===================

-*NoSQLUnit* supports two annotations of JSR-330 aka Dependency Injection for Java.
+**NoSQLUnit** supports two annotations of JSR-330 aka Dependency Injection for Java.
 Concretely @Inject and @Named annotations.

-During test execution you may need to access underlying class used to load and assert data to execute extra operations to backend. *NoSQLUnit* will inspect @Inject annotations of test fields, and try to set own driver to attribute.
-For example in case of MongoDb, com.mongodb.Mongo instance will be injected.
+During test execution you may need to access underlying class used to load and assert data to execute extra operations to backend.
+**NoSQLUnit** will inspect @Inject annotations of test fields, and try to set own driver to attribute.
+For example in case of MongoDb , com.mongodb.Mongo instance will be injected.

 ~~~~ {.java}
 @Rule